 (f) Client protections, including seclusion and restraint, if applicable, client rights, complaints and grievances, and incident notification.

-(C) An agency shall develop an on-going, systematic approach to performance improvement.
+(C) A provider shall develop an on-going, systematic approach to performance improvement.
 The process shall include:

 (1) Collect and analyze data;